Codecademy/docs/content/react/concepts/routing/routing.md

 In React, routing is most commonly achieved through React Router.

-React Router is a third-party library that allow components to be used as routed endpoints with an application.
+React Router is a third-party library that allow components to be used as routed endpoints within an application.
 This library comes in three packages:

 - `react-router`: For core functionality
 - `react-router-native`: React Native version